11 states yet to domesticate Child Rights Act — Minister

 “I have just returned from Adamawa, Bauchi and Gombe.
 The three States I have visited since after the COVID-19 and they have reassured me because I addressed the Houses of Assembly of the three states and had public hearing with stakeholders.”

-The minister said before the end of 2020, all states would have domesticated the Act.
+The minister further assured that before the end of 2020, all states would have domesticated the Act.

 “A former Senator representing Adamawa North Senatorial District called for the liberation of the child from all forms of abuse.